stiofanEimeid/the-online-cookbook/README.md

 ### Access

 Users may register an account and login to same through dedicated templates.
-Passwords are encrypted using bcrypt to ensure account integrity and prevent access to the account from anyone but the user.
+Passwords are encrypted using bcrypt to ensure account integrity and prevent access to the account from anyone but the owner.

 Registering or logging in successfully brings users to their account page where they may follow a link to the add recipe page, see their added recipes and recipes they have favourited.
 Settings include changing their password or deleting their account altogether.
 Users are cautioned that deleting their account will remove all the content they have created for the site and that the process is irreversible.

 Finally, they may logout from this page.

 ### Read

 Users may search or 'read' recipes contained in the database.
-They can define special criteria for their search using the filters provided, including meal origin(mexican, indian, italian, chinese etc), meal type(breakfast, lunch, dinner or snack), and diet type(vegetarian, vegan, dairy-free, gluten-free and nut-free).
-Search results are paginated with 8 results max for small screens and 12 for larger screens.
+They can define special criteria for their search using the filters provided, including meal origin (mexican, indian, italian, chinese etc), meal type (breakfast, lunch, dinner or snack), and diet type (vegetarian, vegan, dairy-free, gluten-free, nut-free and low in sugar).
 Clicking on each result's respective "Go to Recipe" button brings users to a dedicated recipe page.

-Recipe pages provide essential information about a recipe, an image of the recipe and links to pages of products that may help when following the recipe.
+Recipe pages provide essential information about a recipe, an image of the recipe and links to pages of products that may help users to make recipes.

 ### Pagination

-Search results are paginated, with a maximum of twelve results(recipes) displayed per page.
+Search results are paginated, with a maximum of 12 results (recipes) displayed per page.
 Users can keep track of how many recipes are displayed by a highlighted page number and a counter that displays the range of recipes being currently viewed of the total returned recipes e.g. 13-24 of 32 recipes.

 ### Edit, Add and Delete Recipes

 Registered users may add recipes, update these recipes and finally delete the recipes.
-The add recipe and edit recipe pages consist of forms with spaces for essential information that will be displayed in individual recipe pages. registered users may dynamically add steps or ingredients up to a maximum of fifteen in each case.
+The 'Add Recipe' and 'Edit Recipe' pages consist of forms with spaces for essential information that will be displayed in individual recipe pages.
+Registered users may dynamically add steps or ingredients up to a maximum of 30 in each case.
 If users choose not to attach an image of the recipe to the form, a placeholder image will appear when the recipe's page is selected.

 When registered users are taken to the page of a recipe they have created, they are given the option to update or delete the recipe.
-The user is asked to confirm their decision to remove their recipe if they click on the delete button - first, to encourage users to think twice about removing their recipe and secondly to prevent frustation for users who may click the button accidentally.
+The user is asked to confirm their decision to remove their recipe if they click on the 'Delete Recipe' button - first, to encourage users to think twice about removing their recipe and secondly to prevent frustation for users who may click the button accidentally.
 If the user visits a recipe page that is not of their own creation, they are instead given the option of adding the recipe to their favourites.
-Favourites are vieweable from their account page and may be removed at any time if they see fit.
+Favourites are vieweable from their account page and may be removed at any time.

 Users may search products on the product page.
 They are not given the option to add their own.

 ### Discover

-The discover page provides some statistics about the site, including most viewed recipes, most liked recipes, the proportion of recipes to users, and most popular categories of recipes.
+The Discover page provides some statistics about the site, including most viewed recipes, most liked recipes, the proportion of recipes to users, and most popular categories of recipes.

 ### Navigation

 Users may navigate through the site by way of the side navigation bar.
 The 'sidenav' is accessed by way of the menu icon contained the navigation bar at the time of the page.
 This navigation bar disappears when the user scrolls down in the interest of freeing up space on the screen.
 It reappears whenever the user scrolls up or is at the top of the page.

-The options contained in the navbar when not logged in include home, about, login/register, discover, products.
+The options contained in the navbar when not logged in include 'home', 'about', 'login/register', 'discover' and 'products'.

-When users have logged in, the options are as follows, home, about, account, discover, products, add recipe and finally logout.
+When users have logged in, the options are as follows: 'home', 'about', 'account', 'discover', 'products', 'add recipe' and finally, 'logout'.

 ### Features left to implement

 I would like to further develop the login and registration system.
 Should users forget their password, I would like to give them the option of creating a new one via email.
 As authetification was not meant to be a focus of the project according to the brief, I left this feature to be implemented in the future.

-I would like to implement full checkout functionality so user's may purchase products.
+I would like to implement full checkout functionality so users may purchase products.

 In order to promote user engagement, I would like to develop a reward system whereby users will be rewarded for appearing in the most-viewed or most-favourited sections.
 Rewards may take the form of discounts on cooking products.

-I would like to create public versions of account pages so that user's may view each other's profile.
+I would like to create public versions of account pages so that users may view each other's profile.

 In terms of searching recipes, I would like to include pagination truncation for when large amounts of results are returned.